adam-lowe/Developer-Profile-Generator/README.md

-# Homework 6 - Weather Dashboard
+# Homework 7 - Developer Profile Generator

 This repo is for the UNCC coding bootcamp's Seventh homework assignment